-If you do not understand what that weight means, 50 pounds is the weight of half bag of foreign rice.
+If you do not understand what that weight means, 50 pounds is the weight of a half bag of foreign rice.
 That means this woman was carrying and walking around with half a bag of rice in her abdomen.
-I hope now, you are able to appreciate the weight of what the woman was carrying?
+I hope now, you can appreciate the weight of what the woman was carrying.

 What is an ovary?